Creole Costuming: An 18th-Century New Orleans Experience

 • 18th-Century Costumed Dinner at Muriel’s — dine in the heart of the French Quarter, where history still whispers through the walls.

-• Exclusive Private Dinner Party in the French Quarter — a five-course pairing menu.
+• Exclusive Private 18th-Century Dinner Party in the French Quarter with a multi-course pairing menu.

 • Formal Photoshoot — capture your finery in the city’s atmospheric settings.

-• Farewell Soirée — dancing, drinks, and one last waltz through history.
+• Farewell Soirée — music, drinks, games, and one last night of historical joie de vivre.

 Dress Theme & Costuming Focus

-Participants are invited to wear historically inspired attire from French, Spanish, or Afro-Creole 18th-century dress traditions—whether that is a Parisian robe à la française, a genteel gown of colonial Louisiana, or an ensemble reflecting Caribbean influences.
-Non-costumed (modern attire) guests are always welcome for daytime tours, but costuming is encouraged for dinners and evening events.
+Participants are required to wear historically inspired attire from French, Spanish, or Afro-Creole 18th-century dress traditions—whether that is a Parisian robe à la française, a genteel gown of colonial Louisiana, or an ensemble reflecting Caribbean influences.
+Non-costumed (modern attire) guests are always welcome for daytime tours, but costuming is required for the immersive dinners and evening events.